• Skip to primary navigation

 If a person has already signed a donor card, a driver’s license, or signed a registry, how can they be sure that their wishes regarding donation will be respected?

 Tell your next of kin.
-Talk to your family or guardian about donation, and make sure they know your wishes.
+Talk to your family or guardian about donation, and make sure they know your decision to donate.
 Next-of-kin cooperation with a medical/social history interview is required before transplantation, so it is helpful if your family and friends know how you feel about donation.

 Are there religious objections to eye, organ, or tissue donations?